cappie/rwt/README.md

-# rwt
+# RWT
-RimWorld translation tool
+A RimWorld translation tool

 Import the rwt.sql to a 'rwt' database with a user/pass combi 'rwt'/'rwt' in order to have the required DB.